SoAndSoAnthony/Sprint_Four_Project/README.md

 ...how can you run this particular program:
 - streamlit run app.py

-Thus far with the directory pieces in place, the only problem remaining is the failed efforts in building the app via Render.
+Thus far with the directory pieces in place, the only problem remaining is the failed/cancelled efforts in building the app via Render.
 This command:
 -pip install streamlit & pip install -r requirements.txt ...just doesn't seem to suffice.
 By adding in this command after it:
 - & pip install --upgrade pip